-In the category of social welfare law the number of people helped has dropped by 79% (i.e. a reduction of 230,000 individuals)
+In the year following the introduction of the Act, the reported number of people helped, in the category of social welfare law, dropped by 79% (i.e. a reduction of 230,000 individuals).

 Pro bono is not, and should not become, an alternative to a properly funded system of legal aid – it simply cannot fill the vacuum and need caused by policy change and cuts - but its importance and value has never been greater.